aiidateam/aiida-core/docs/source/topics/processes/usage.rst

     Total results: 2

 This simple tool should give you a good idea of the current status of running processes and the status of terminated ones.
-For a complete list of all the available options, please refer to the documentation of :ref:`verdi process<verdi_process>`.
+For a complete list of all the available options, please refer to the documentation of :ref:`verdi process<reference:command-line:verdi-process>`.

 If you are looking for information about a specific process node, the following three commands are at your disposal: